top of page

 Dr Bessel Van Der Kolk, bestselling author of 'The Body Keeps the Score'

-IFS therapists and practitioners are much in demand so if I don’t have availability I will do my best to find you suitable colleagues who do.
+If I don’t have availability I will do my best to find you suitable colleagues who do.

-A few IFS links to get you started but there are so many so enjoy having a good explore:-
+A few links to get you started but there are so many so enjoy having a good explore:-

 What is IFS | IFS (internalfamilysystems.pt)